April 23, 2020

 The council will grow to 19, from 15, employees who are elected to improve communication and professional relationships among exempt and non-exempt employees and the Office of the President and Senior Staff.

 Staff Council and Senior Staff have approved changes in Staff Council bylaws to better capture the voices of all employees in a more proportionate and inclusive manner.
-The council includes representatives from seven College divisions (Academic, Admissions, College Relations, Finance, Library and Information Services, Operations, and Student Affairs).
+The council includes representatives from seven College divisions (Academic, Admissions, Advancement, Finance, Library and Information Services, Operations, and Student Affairs).